joshuadavidthomas/django-bird/docs/configuration.md

 When `ENABLE_AUTO_CONFIG` is set to `False`, you need to manually configure the following:

 1. Add django-bird's template tags to Django's built-ins.
-2. Include django-bird's loader in your template loaders, ensuring it comes before Django's default filesystem and app directories loaders.

 The complete setup in your settings file should look like this: